Sign up for 25% off all books

 Policy PressOften portrayed as an apolitical space, this book demonstrates that home is in fact a highly political concept, with a range of groups in society excluded from a ‘right to home’ under current UK policies.

-Drawing on resident interviews and analysis of political and media attitudes across three case studies – the criminalisation of squatting, the bedroom tax, and family homelessness – it explores the ways in which legislative and policy changes dismantle people’s rights to secure, decent and affordable housing by framing them as undeserving.
-The book includes practical lessons for housing academics, activists and policymakers.
+Drawing on resident interviews and analysis of political and media attitudes across three case studies – the criminalisation of squatting, the bedroom tax and family homelessness – the book explores the ways in which legislative and policy changes dismantle people’s rights to secure, decent and affordable housing by framing them as undeserving.

-Mel Nowicki is a Senior Lecturer in Urban Geography at Oxford Brookes University.
+Mel Nowicki is Reader in Urban Geography at Oxford Brookes University.

 Introduction

-Temporary is the new permanent: precarity in the private rented sector and the rise of family homelessness
+3. Temporary is the new permanent: temporary accommodation policy and the rise of family homelessness